Week 1: Learning The Pitching Skills

 WHO IS IT FOR?

-You don’t need to be a movie fan to attend this class – anyone interested in communicating a thought clearly and concisely will benefit as will writers, directors, producers, actors, filmmakers, cinema lovers, anyone with an interest in how movies are made and who seek a basic introduction to the filmmaking process.
+You don’t need to be a movie fan to attend this class – anyone interested in communicating a thought clearly and concisely will benefit with the Pitching Skills Evening Workshop.
+Writers, directors, producers, actors, filmmakers, cinema lovers, anyone with an interest in how movies are made and who seek a basic introduction to the filmmaking process will benfit from this unique class.

 Award winning writer/director John Penney attended UCLA where he studied film and received a degree in English.
 In addition to his screenplays, John has written short stories that have won him an award from the Adelphi Academy in New York, and have been published in the “Magazine of Fantasy and Science Fiction.